intuition-dev/intuDocs/docs/found.md

 INTUITION.DEV leverages INTUITION (mbake) CLI: https://intuition-dev.github.io/mbCLI/#/
-but you do not need to know the mbake CLI for INTUITION.
-DEV.
+but you do not need to know the mbake CLI for INTUITION.DEV.
    ```
    yarn global add mbake
    ```